aidotse/Team-Soft-Matter-Lab-GU/README.md

 You may need to scroll up to see it.

-Copy that address, replacing hostname with 10.80.4.52, and paste it into a web browser on a
+Copy that address, replacing hostname with 10.80.4.52, and paste it into a web browser on the local computer.

 An example url would be: